0% completed

 To find a solution of this problem, we can employ a straightforward approach.
 Starting from the first element of the input array, we can traverse through each element, cumulatively summing up the values as we proceed and placing the running total at the corresponding index in the resulting array.

 Initially, the first element of the output array is the same as the input array since there are no preceding elements to add.
-From the second element onwards, every element in the output array is the sum of the current input element and the previous element in the output array.
+From the second element onwards, every element in the output array is the sum of the current element in the input array and the previous element in the output array.
 This is because the previous element in the output array already contains the cumulative sum of all the previous elements in the input array.

 -